Elliot Wave Theory Review

 Modern Elliot Wave Theory

 Elliot Wave Theory has continued to garner much criticism — rightly so, in my opinion — but some of today's Elliotticians argue that the critics don't really understand Elliot Wave Theory.
 Fact is, Elliot Wave Theory is extremely complex.
 The problem with complex systems is that one could make almost any argument by selecting the facts that supports one's argument and ignore those that undermine it.
-Of course, selective reasoning isn't something that only applies to Elliot Wave Theory, so let's consider one example of a prediction by one of the foremost practitioners of Elliot Wave Theory: Robert R. Prechter Jr.
+Of course, selective reasoning isn't something that only applies to Elliot Wave Theory, so let's consider one example of a prediction by a foremost practitioner of Elliot Wave Theory: Robert R. Prechter Jr.

 Prechter has written several books on Elliot Wave Theory and he is the president of Elliot Wave International.
 Prechter has also published the newsletter The Elliot Wave Theorist since 1979.
 Much of the investment advice given by Prechter is good, but predictions are hard to do by anyone.